vim/vim/runtime/spell/README_en.txt

 My VARCON package was used to create the American, British, and Canadian word list.

-Since the original word lists used used in the
-VARCON package came from the Ispell distribution they are under the Ispell copyright.
+Since the original word lists used in the VARCON package came from the Ispell distribution they are under the Ispell copyright.

 The variant word lists were created from a list of variants found in the 12dicts supplement package as well as a list of variants I created